SciML/DiffEqDocs.jl/docs/src/models/biological.md

 is then handled by the modelling package.

 ## The Reaction DSL - Basic
 This section covers some of the basic syntax for building chemical reaction network models.
+Examples showing how to both construct and solve network models are provided in [Chemical Reaction Network Examples](@ref).

 #### Basic syntax

 The `@reaction_network` macro allows the (symbolic) specification of reaction networks with a simple format.
-Its input is a set of chemical reactions, and from them it generates a reaction network object which can be used as input to `ODEProblem`, `SDEProblem` and `JumpProblem` constructors.
+Its input is a set of chemical reactions, and from them it generates a reaction network object which can be used as input to `ODEProblem`, `SteadyStateProblem`, `SDEProblem` and `JumpProblem` constructors.
 The `@min_reaction_network` macro constructs a more simplified reaction network, deferring construction of all the various functions needed for each of these problem types.
 It can then be incrementally filled in for specific problem types as needed, which reduces network construction time for very large networks (see [The Min Reaction Network Object](@ref) for a detailed description).

 The basic syntax is: